List of Pacific typhoons before 1850: Japan

 In 1281, according to Japanese legend, the Kamikaze (divine wind) typhoon destroyed the 2,200 ships of the Mongol emperor Kublai Khan, that were in Hakata Bay for attempting an invasion of Japan.
-Legends tells of 45,000 to 65,000 Mongol and Korean casualties from the typhoon.
+Legends tell of 45,000 to 65,000 Mongol and Korean casualties from the typhoon.
+Damage estimates vary significantly, however, as another source places the death toll at over 100,000 and the number of wrecked vessels at close to 4,400.